Follow

 Synchronous approach:

-Judit plays one game at a time, never moves to the next game until the current game is completed.
-Each game takes (55 + 5)* 30 = 1800 seconds or 30 minutes.
-The entire exhibition takes 24*30 = 720 minutes or 12 hours.
+Judit only plays one game at a time and never moves on until the current game is finished.
+Each game lasts (55 + 5) 30 = 1800 seconds or 30 minutes.
+The duration of the exhibition is 24*30 = 720 minutes or 12 hours.

 Asynchronous approach:

-In this approach, Judit moves table to table, making one move at each table.
-After making each move she leaves the table and lets the opponent make their next move during the wait time.
+Judit moves from table to table in this method, making one move at each table.
+She leaves the table after each move and waits for the opponent to make their next move.

-From the above example, it concludes that async IO tasks that take a long waiting period get blocked and allows other tasks to run during that downtime.
+From the above example, it concludes that async IO tasks that take a long waiting period get blocked and allow other tasks to run during that downtime.

 The Source of this example.